scaleblocks/specs/api-crud.md

   ### General specification
   - All entities compliant with this specification 🔴MUST include the metadata information described in this section.
-  - Single entities responses 🔴MUST use the appropriate HTTP headers to provide metadata information.
+  - Single entities responses 🔴MUST use the appropriate HTTP headers defined in this section to provide metadata information.
   - Entities responses containing either a single or multiple objects, 🟡SHOULD include metadata information aggregated inside the `_meta` property.
     - When the `?meta=true` parameter is included in the endpoint URL query, the objects 🔴MUST include the `_meta` property.
   - An entity object 🔵MAY have duplicated metadata information in other entity properties beyond the `_meta` property.